exca/Stationeers-IC10-Automation/Basic-IC10/README.md

 In the BASIC programming language, the `Yield` and `Wait` functions are used to control the timing and execution of code.
 Here's an explanation of each:

-1. **Yield:**
+1. **yield():**
-   - In Stationeers, the `Yield` instruction pauses execution of the script until the next game tick (0.5s), this is important since other devices will not update until the next tick so using yield will improve the efficiency of your code.
+   - In Stationeers, the Yield instruction pauses execution of the script until the next game tick (0.5s), this is important since other devices will not update until the next tick so using yield will improve the efficiency of your code.
-   - Example of using `Yield` in a loop:
+   - Example of using `Yield()` in a loop:

      ```basic
      WHILE condition THEN